 Inflation Rate Mom in Argentina averaged 2.82 percent from 2014 until 2022, reaching an all time high of 7.40 percent in July of 2022 and a record low of 0.20 percent in August of 2016.
 This page provides the latest reported value for - Argentina Inflation Rate MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Argentina Inflation Rate MoM - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Inflation Rate Mom in Argentina is expected to be 3.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate Mom in Argentina to stand at 2.70 in 12 months time.
-In the long-term, the Argentina Inflation Rate MoM is projected to trend around 2.30 percent in 2020, according to our econometric models.
+Inflation Rate Mom in Argentina is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Argentina Inflation Rate MoM is projected to trend around 2.00 percent in 2023 and 1.00 percent in 2024, according to our econometric models.